rvolz/BicBucStriim/README.md

 ------------
 * Apache web server with PHP 5.2+ and sqlite3 support
 * Optional: if mcrypt is available cookies will be encrypted
-* Optional: a working sendmail installation (PHP mail) to send books via e-mail
+* Optional: a working PHP mail (sendmail) installation to send books via e-mail

 License
 -------